akclifto/Retrospective_Toolkit/HELP.md

 ## Introduction

-This is a from-scratch attemp at creating a functional java backend service to wire to frontend.
+This is a from-scratch attempt at creating a functional java backend service to wire to frontend.

 ### Reference Documentation